KABB: Common operation with WOAI-TV

 On July 19, 2012, Sinclair announced that it would acquire NBC affiliate WOAI-TV (channel 4) from High Plains Broadcasting as part of its purchase of six television stations, along with the assumption of the operations of two others, from Newport Television.
-Since FCC duopoly regulations forbid common ownership of more than two full-power stations in a single market, Sinclair spun off KMYS to Deerfield Media; however, Sinclair retained control of KMYS through a shared services agreement (SSA).
+Since FCC duopoly regulations prohibited common ownership of more than two full-power stations in a single market, Sinclair spun off KMYS to Deerfield Media; however, Sinclair retained control of KMYS through a shared services agreement (SSA).

 The operations of KABB and KMYS initially remained separate from WOAI-TV, with the two stations retaining competing news operations.
-After a March 2013 fire, WOAI business offices moved out of that station studios and to KABB; Sinclair then began devising plans to move the remaining news functions to the KABB facility and business offices to a new, adjacent two-story building.
+After a March 2013 fire, WOAI business offices moved out of that station's studios and to KABB; Sinclair then began devising plans to move the remaining news functions to the KABB facility and business offices to a new, adjacent two-story building.
 This freed up the second floor of the KABB building for the enlarged news operation.
 The transition of WOAI employees to the KABB/KMYS complex was finalized in December 2014.

 In October 2023, KABB changed its branding from "Fox 29" to "Fox SA".